jclarson/RealTimeBusTracker/README.md

 # License information

-No licensing is required by the author for use of this project.
+MIT License in the LICENSE file in this directory.